Deal alert! Northwest, our favorite company, is forming

 As mentioned above, you can be your LLC’s Registered Agent in California.

-Besides the address privacy we mentioned, are there any risks to being your own Registered Agent?
+Besides the address privacy we mentioned, there are some additional risks.

-In short, there are risks.
-They are not extremely likely to occur, but if they do, you could lose your liability protection and the California Secretary of State has the power to administratively shut down your California LLC if you’re not in compliance with the state laws.
+They are not extremely likely to occur, but if they do, you could lose your liability protection.
+And the California Secretary of State has the power to administratively shut down your California LLC if you’re not in compliance with the state laws.

 This can happen if you don’t “continuously maintain” (always have) a Registered Agent on file, or if the Secretary of State is unsuccessful in reaching your LLC’s Registered Agent.